TOAST-DOCS/WEB-Firewall/en/console-guide-self-penta.md

 ## Security > WEB Firewall > Console Usage Guide > Self > Penta Security (WAPPLES SA)

-WEB Firewall Self service provides guides to create and operate web firewall instances to help protect web servers.
+Web Firewall Self service provides guides to create and operate web firewall instances to help protect web servers.
-This document introduces how to use the WEB Firewall Self service.
+This document introduces how to use the Web Firewall Self service.

-To use the WEB Firewall service, log in to **NHN Cloud Console**, and activate the service by clicking **Security > WEB Firewall** in the service list.
+To use the Web Firewall service, log in to **NHN Cloud Console**, and activate the service by clicking **Security > Web Firewall** in the service list.

 ![webfirewall_public_en_console-guide-self-penta_01_241115.png](https://static.toastoven.net/prod_web_firewall/Penta/public/en/webfirewall_public_en_console-guide-self-penta_01_241115.png)
 <br><br>

 ## Use and Cancel a Service
-### Create WEB Firewall
+### Create Web Firewall

 ![webfirewall_public_en_console-guide-self-penta_02_241115.png](https://static.toastoven.net/prod_web_firewall/Penta/public/en/webfirewall_public_en_console-guide-self-penta_02_241115.png)
 ![webfirewall_public_en_console-guide-self-penta_03_241115.png](https://static.toastoven.net/prod_web_firewall/Penta/public/en/webfirewall_public_en_console-guide-self-penta_03_241115.png)

-1. Click the **Go button** in the Apply to **Self section** of the **WEB Firewall** to navigate to the Compute > Instance page.
+1. Click the **Go button** in the Apply to **Self section** of the **Web Firewall** to navigate to the Compute > Instance page.
 2. Click **+ Create Instance**, select PENTA WAF from the image list, and enter the instance information.
 For detailed instructions, **please refer to the Detailed Procedure for Creating a Web Firewall Instance below.**

 > [note]